 Listen to music

 Feelings of depersonalization can become more intense when the brain focuses on them.
-Using a grounding technique, such as listening to music, may help you feel less anxious about the experience.
+A grounding technique can help.
+Listening to music, for instance, may make the experience feel less frightening.

 Read a book